From arrangements about the new pension plan to ensuring a strong start for all our members

 Robust pension records

 Philips Pensioenfonds administers the pensions of nearly 100,000 members.
 Each pension is based on the member’s data, which are registered in the accounts and records: for example what the member’s salary is, how many years they have worked and what indexation they have received or foregone.
 It is therefore vital for pension funds to have good quality data in their records and a robust IT-system for administering their pension plan.
-When the pensions that members have accrued and are drawing are converted to the new pension plan, the Board wants to be able to state with a high degree of assurance that those matters are and will remain in proper order.
+When the pensions that members have accrued and are drawing are converted to the new pension plan, the Board wants to be able to state to a maximum degree of assurance that those matters are and will remain in proper order.
 To achieve this, we pay particular attention to managing the risks of data quality and the suitability of the administration system.
 The implementation plan will explain in detail exactly what efforts we have undertaken in this respect.
 Two examples are presented below:

-• Quality of member data
+- Quality of member data

 Before the pensions are converted to the new pension system, Philips Pensioenfonds will carry out numerous checks of the data in the accounts and records.
 One of those checks is the annual review of the Pension Fund’s member data against the employee records of the affiliated companies.
 We also run similar checks at regular intervals against the data from the government’s Personal Records Database (BRP).
 These checks help us to keep our data accurate and up-to-date.

-• Modifying the IT-systems
+- Modifying the IT-systems

 Compliance with laws and regulations and formalisation in the pension plan rules